ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 such attacks target open UDP ports where the protocol running over UDP would respond, and that would be interpreted as willingness to accept UDP by the UDP proxy.

-UDP sockets for UDP proxying have a different lifetime than TCP sockets for CONNECT, therefore implementors would be well served to follow the advice in
-{{handling}} if they base their UDP proxying implementation on a preexisting implementation of CONNECT.

 The security considerations described in {{HTTP-DGRAM}} also apply here.